 My family and or friends want to come watch me on the course and see me finish.
 Can they drive to the start/finish area?

-No spectators, family or friends will be allowed to park at the start/finish area including anywhere along Crawford Gulch Rd.
-All spectators will be directed to the shuttle parking lot to catch the shuttle bus.
+No spectators for the 2021 Race, family or friends will not be allowed to park at the start/finish area including anywhere along Crawford Gulch Rd. or at any of the aid stations.
 Please understand that any deviations from this rule will jeopardize the permits for this event.
-Please plan ahead and allow time to take the bus.
-There will be an additional shuttle bus going to Aid 2 and 3 as well.
-Please see the shuttle schedule and plan accordingly.

 How much time should I allow for the shuttle ride to the Start / Finish?